 Journal and Book Locator is the best tool to use if you already have a complete journal article citation or a book title and you want to see whether the library has the full document available.
-Journals and books are searchable through their respective tabs on the library home page, or you can click the Journal and Book Locator link near the bottom of the tabbed boxes to search both simultaneously.
+Journals and books are searchable through their respective tabs on the library home page, or you can click the Full journal and book locator link on the right of the boxes to search both simultaneously.

 How to Search: